 Until the 1970’s, most published phylogenetic trees were based on rather subjective data, generally consisting of the “gut feelings” of experts based on their knowledge of the morphologies of particular groups of organisms.
 This changed during the “cladistic revolution,” which was initiated by German entomologist Willi Hennig (1913-1976).
 A brief biography of Hennig may be accessed on the webpage of the Willi Hennig Society.

 Hennig developed an evidence-based methodology (termed cladistics) for developing phylogenetic hypotheses.
 One of his most important insights was that only certain types of characteristics are useful for determining relationships.
-This approach is outlined in Section 4.2.1.
+This approach is outlined in a later section of this chapter.

 Uses of Phylogenetic Trees

 Biologists and paleontologists do not construct phylogenetic trees simply for the sake of doing so.
 Instead, trees, or diagram depicting hypotheses of evolutionary relationships among taxa, are constructed in order to help researchers understand evolutionary processes and the histories of particular groups.
-For example, phylogenetic trees can be used to understand how particular structures evolved and the order in which they appeared (this is described more in Section 4.2.3).
+For example, phylogenetic trees can be used to understand how particular structures evolved and the order in which they appeared (this is described more in a later section).
 Phylogenetic trees can also be used to investigate the biogeographic histories of groups of plants and animals, or the history of the development of their geographic ranges (for example, see the recent study about spider biogeography by Harrison et al., 2017 in PLoS ONE).
 Phylogenetic trees are also very useful for developing classifications of organisms that reflect their evolutionary histories and relationships.
-This topic is further explored in Section 4.2.4 of this chapter.
+This topic is further explored in the final section of this chapter.

 Harrison, S. E., M. S. Harvey, S. J. B. Cooper, A. D. Austin, and M. G. Rix.
 2017.
 Across the Indian Ocean: a remarkable example of trans-oceanic dispersal in an austral mygalomorph spider.
 PLoS ONE 12(8): e0180139. https://doi.org/10.1371/journal.pone.0180139.